fredericaltorres/DotNetAutoInstaller/Readme.markdown

 Windows application.

-By simply executing the application the first time, the application auto extract assemblies dependencies and text file, include the application config file
+By simply executing the application the first time, the application auto extract assemblies dependencies and other files, including the application config file.

 # Syntax